-Cycle touring in Japan from Kyoto to Hiroshima via the Tobishima Kaido cycle path, is a perfect way to discover this.
+Family Bike Packing in Japan from Kyoto to Hiroshima via the Tobishima Kaido cycle path, is a perfect way to enjoy this country.

 The Bullet Train & Bikes - Bring a Bag